Forehead reduction surgery - What is hairline lowering?

 - Men with a severely receding hairline

-Patients who smoke will be advised to stop for at least 2 weeks before the date of their procedure.
-Smoking has detrimental effects on your circulation and is well known to slow the healing process.
-All medications, prescribed and over the counter will be reviewed.
+Patients who smoke will be advised to stop for at least two weeks before the date of their procedure.
+Smoking has detrimental effects on circulation and is well known to slow the healing process.
+All medications, prescribed and over-the-counter, will be reviewed.
 Aspirin and aspirin-containing medicines should be stopped both before and after surgery.
 Aspirin and NSAIDs impair the body’s natural clotting process and may cause bleeding complications after surgery.
 If you require pain relief after surgery, paracetamol is advised.

 Surgical techniques for hairline lowering & forehead reduction

-Hairline lowering is an outpatient surgical procedure meaning you will be admitted and discharged on the same day which allows you to recover in the comfort of your own home.
-The hairline lowering procedure can be performed under either a general anaesthetic or a local anaesthetic.
-Although our surgeons recommend TIVA general anaesthesia for optimal comfort.
+Hairline lowering is an outpatient surgical procedure, meaning you will be admitted and discharged on the same day, which allows you to recover in the comfort of your own home.
+The procedure can be performed under either a general or a local anaesthetic.
+However, our surgeons recommend TIVA general anaesthesia for optimal comfort.
 The surgeon begins by marking the location of the planned new hairline.
-The incision is performed in a zig-zag configuration to closely resemble the appearance of a natural-looking hairline.
+The incision is performed in a zig-zag configuration to closely resemble a natural-looking hairline’s appearance.

 The skin above the marked new hairline is surgically removed.
 The skin margins are then carefully sutured together in 3 layers to reduce the tension on the superficial aspects of the incision.
 As the incision is sutured, the new hairline is surgically lowered to the planned marked position.
-Your surgeon may choose to use non-dissolvable sutures which are then removed at your follow-up appointment as these give much better scar cosmesis compared with dissolvable sutures.
-During the healing process, hair follicles will regrow through the incision line and this helps to disguise the appearance of the resulting scar.
+Your surgeon may choose to use non-dissolvable sutures, which are removed at your follow-up appointment, as these give much better scar cosmesis than dissolvable sutures.
+During the healing process, hair follicles will regrow through the incision line, which helps to disguise the appearance of the resulting scar.

 What are the potential risks of hairline lowering?